orbs-network/orbs-project-generator/README.md

 Plase note that app name should be camel case: `AppName`.

-You can run the generator multiple times in the same directory to generated scaffolding.
+You can safely run the generator multiple times in the same directory to generate scaffolding for different contracts.

 ```
 orbs-project-generator create <AppName> <path>